About the Office of Global Engagement

 - Assist in establishing international partnerships and the drafting and review of international agreements.

-We promote greater internationalization in collaboration with academic units and campus partners such as International Recruitment and Outreach; English Language Institute; Office for Institutional Diversity, Equity, and Inclusion; and National Scholarship Program; among many others.
+We promote greater internationalization in collaboration with academic units and campus partners such as Graduate and International Recruitment; Student Affairs; Office for Institutional Diversity, Equity, and Inclusion; and National Scholarship Program; among many others.

 The Office of Global Engagement stands in solidarity with our BIPOC students, staff, faculty, and alumni.
 As international educators, our core mission is to foster intercultural understanding at home and in a larger global context.
 We are committed to combating systemic racism through listening to the experiences of our Black community members and examining our own practices, policies, programs, and attitudes to uncover ways we can contribute to a more just, equitable, and inclusive society.